-• Did the application start?

-If it should have been triggered, check that the correct trigger options were specified.

-- Is a trigger monitor running?

-- Was the trigger process defined correctly?

-- Did it complete correctly?

-Look for evidence of an abnormal end in the job log.

-• Did the application commit its changes, or were they backed out?
+- Did the application start?
+If it should have been triggered, check that the correct trigger options were specified. - Is a trigger monitor running? - Was the trigger process defined correctly? - Did it complete correctly?
+Look for evidence of an abnormal end in the job log. - Did the application commit its changes, or were they backed out?

 If multiple transactions are serving the queue, they might occasionally conflict with one another.
-For example, one transaction might issue an MQGET call with a buffer length of zero to find out the length of the message, and then issue a specific MQGET call specifying the MsqId of that message.
-However, in the meantime, another transaction might have issued a successful MQGET call for that message, so the first application receives a completion code of MQRC\NO\MSG\AVAILABLE.
+For example, one transaction might issue an MQGET call with a buffer length of zero to find out the length of the message, and then issue a specific MQGET call specifying the MsgId of that message.
+However, in the meantime, another transaction might have issued a successful MQGET call for that message, so the first application receives a completion code of MQRC_NO_MSG_AVAILABLE.
 Applications that are expected to run in a multi-server environment must be designed to cope with this situation.

 Consider that the message might have been received, but that your application failed to process it in some way.
 For example, did an error in the expected format of the message cause your program to reject it?
-If so, see "Are unexpected messages received when using distributed queues?" on page 28.
+If so, see Step "5" on page 28.